 - Research online.
 Our Plan your Career section has a lot of information about options at all different stages.
 To look at career options try our Job Matching Quiz.

-- Talk to a Careers Adviser.
+- Contact us to speak to a Careers Adviser.
 If you are in school or college you can also talk to your teachers or tutors.

 3. Use good decision making techniques to help you choose

 How do you usually make decisions?
 Below are some good decision making techniques, followed by some techniques you should avoid.
 To make a good decision you might use one or many of the good techniques.

 Good decision making techniques include:

 - List the pros and cons of each of the options

 - Research the options.
 Our Job information section has a lot of information on what is involved in different careers and what qualifications and subjects you need.
 It also contains information on the routes into each career.